rocky-linux/documentation/docs/guides/file_sharing/sftp.md

     If you take a look at the script above, you will note the changing of the delimiter that `sed` uses by default from `/` to `,`. `sed` allows you to use any single-byte character as a delimiter.
 What you are searching for in the file has a bunch of "/" characters in it, and you would have had to escape each one (add a "\" in front of them) to search and replace these strings.
 Changing the delimiter makes this infinitely easier to do because it eliminates the need to do those escapes.

-A couple of things to know about the script and about an SFTP chroot in general.
+A couple of things are notable about the script and about an SFTP chroot in general.
 First, you prompt for the needed information and echo it back to the user for verification.
-The script bails and does nothing if you answer "N" to the confirmation question.
+If you answer "N" to the confirmation question, the script bails and does nothing.
 The script for 8.5 makes a backup of `sshd_config` (`/etc/ssh/sshd_config.bak`) the way it was prior to our running of the script.
 The 8.6 or 9.0 script does the same for the `sftp_config` file (`/etc/ssh/sftp/sftp_config.bak`).
 In this way, if you make errors in an entry, you can restore the appropriate backup file and restart `sshd` to get things working again.

 The SFTP chroot requires that the path given in the `sshd_config` has root ownership.
 For this reason, you do not need the `html` directory added to the end of the path.
 Once the user authenticates, the chroot will switch the user's home directory, in this case the `../html` directory, to whichever domain you are entering.
 Your script has appropriately changed the owner of the `../html` directory to the sftpuser and the apache group.